AlphaKiloDelta/A-Cost-Efficient-Threat-Intelligence-Platform-Powered-by-Crowdsourced-OSINT/README.md

 4) The retrieved OSINT data is ingested into the DocumentDB cluster.
 5) Using a compatible data analytics tool (Power BI is recommended), the analyst will remotely connect to the DocumentDB cluster to retrieve all ingested data.
 As the cluster is distributed across private subnets, the analyst connects via an SSH tunnel in a public subnet.

-## Availability, Scalability, and Resilience
+## Availability, Elasticity, and Resilience
 - The TIP is hosted across three Availability Zones to ensure high availability.
 - DocumentDB automatically promotes a Replica Instance (read-only) to a Primary Instance (writable) if the current Primary Instance fails.
 - DocumentDB storage automatically scales with the cluster volume's data.
 The cluster can be vertically scaled by modifying its instances' classes, and horizontally scaled by adding or removing instances.
-- The SSH tunnel server is in an EC2 Auto Scaling group which spins up another pre-configured tunnel server as soon as the tunnel fails.
+- The SSH tunnel server is in an EC2 Auto Scaling group which spins up another pre-configured tunnel server from a launch template as soon as the tunnel fails.
 - The "IngestFeed" Lambda function is configured to deploy in any of the three Availability Zones' private subnets.
 To support this, a NAT Gateway is present in the public subnet of each Availability Zone.
 - Automated backups of DocumentDB are retained for seven days.